SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Fallthrough
 ___________

-Unlike C,
-switch statements in Swift do not ‘fall through’ the bottom of each case and into the next one.
+Switch statements in Swift do not ‘fall through’ the bottom of each case and into the next one.
+Instead, the entire switch statement completes its execution as soon as the first matching case is completed.
+This is different from C,
+which requires you to insert an explicit ``break`` statement at the end of every case to prevent fall-through.
-This leads to shorter, clearer code, and avoids executing multiple cases by mistake.
+Avoiding default fall-through means that Swift switch statements are much more concise and predictable than their counterparts in C, and avoids executing multiple cases by mistake.

 If you want to opt in to C-style fallthrough behavior,